StergiosF/Melodia/README.md

 ## Getting Started

-To start the project, clone this repository or fork it to your GitHub account.
+To start the project, fork this repository or download it locally on your System.

-### Prerequisites

-Ensure you have the following installed on your system:
-- A modern web browser (e.g., Chrome, Firefox, Edge)
-- A code editor, such as [VSCode](https://code.visualstudio.com/)

 ### Steps to Run Locally